lukejharmon/lanyon/chapters_preref/chapter5_mvbm_pre.md

 A likelihood ratio test gives  = 33.0, and P << 0.001, rejecting the null hypothesis.
 The difference in AICc scores is 30.9, and the Akaike weight for model 2 is effectively 1.0.
 Both ways of comparing these two models give strong support for hypothesis 2.
 We can conclude that there is an evolutionary correlation between body mass and home range size in mammals.
 What this means in evolutionary terms is that, across mammals, evolutionary changes in body mass tend to covary with changes in home range.

-Testing for character correlations using Bayesian model selection
+### Section 5.4b: Testing for character correlations using Bayesian model selection

 We can also implement a Bayesian approach to testing for the correlated evolution of two characters.
 The simplest way to do this is just to use the standard algorithm for Bayesian MCMC to fit a correlated model to the two characters.
 We can modify the algorithm presented in chapter 2 as follows: